Dimsetrama/etrablog/_posts/war.md

 ---
 title: "Part II: The Blade"
-excerpt: "The white, silent light of the coliseum shattered behind him, and he fell forward into mud and chaos.
-The air, once still and sterile, was now thick with the coppery tang of blood and the guttural roar of unending battle."
+excerpt: "You looked in the mirror and you despised what you saw, so you pretended the mirror was a window, and that the monster was on the other side."
 coverImage: "/assets/blog/horsemen/red.jpg"
 imageCaption: "The Red Horse"
 date: "2025-09-18T05:40:07.322Z"